jlan84/cross-validation-assignment/pair.md

 ### Exercise:
-1. Plot the learning curves of the Ridge Regression, LASSO Regression, and Ordinary Least Squares Regression.
-Compare all three.
+1. Finally, compare three models:  your chosen Ridge model, your chosen Lasso model, and your chosen Ordinary Least Squares model.